hjmschoonvelde/ess_qta_2026/README.md

 *Day 6 - July 13*

--	**Lecture**: Supervised, semi-supervised, unsupervised, and instruction-based approaches to placing text on an underlying dimension.
+-	**Lecture**: Supervised, semi-supervised, unsupervised approaches to placing text on an underlying dimension.
 Discussing their pros and cons.

 -	**Lab**: Aggregating speeches into party-period documents; estimating Wordscores, Wordfish, and Latent Semantic Scaling models; comparing what different scaling approaches measure.